Written & Photographed by Koa Kalish

 Three years ago they found the land they are leasing now, land with a particularly interesting history.
 Originally, the land was tended by the Nisenan tribe, a people indigenous to the American River watershed.
 During the Gold Rush, a man named Charles Graner obtained the land, then sold it in 1868 to a group of Samurai fleeing the Boshin War in Japan.
 They came to start a new Japanese agricultural community, bringing tea and silkworms with mulberry saplings.
 After a couple of years, they lost their funding from the Japanese overlord, and the bank took the farm.
 The Veerkamp family bought the land and farmed it from 1870-2010, eventually selling it to American River Conservancy (ARC).
 Melissa and Spencer lease from the ARC now with the agreement that the land is to be maintained as a working farm.
 Melissa is excited about soil testing, so they can show the Conservancy how soil health, viewed through carbon content and soil organic matter, can improve over time with proper livestock management.

 Walking the land, you can feel the imprints that many different groups of people have made over the centuries.
 Melissa points out the one old Japanese tree that still stands near the milking barn.
+It’s a beautiful tree, and hopefully people like those at this Tree Service Aardvark would be able to look after it, should it ever need any sort of maintenance work.
 As the sun sets and the girls come rushing in for dinner, it’s clear that many people have been nourished from this life-giving land, and that Melissa and Spencer are carrying on the tradition.

 To learn more about Free Hand Farm or to sign up for a herdshare, visit their website, and follow them on Facebook.
 On November 10th, Melissa will join a panel at the 2018 Wool & Fine Fiber Symposium to share how Free Hand Farm sheep graze neighboring lands to reduce fuel load as a fire mitigation strategy: reserve a ticket to learn more.